 While the majority of streets within River Forest are under the Village's jurisdiction, many of the major streets are controlled by the Illinois Department of Transportation (IDOT), including Harlem Avenue, North Avenue, Lake Street, Madison Street, and sections of Thatcher Avenue and Chicago Avenue.
 These represent the highest traffic roadways within River Forest that are essential routes to and through the community.
 The Village is responsible for general maintenance of these roadways but must coordinate with IDOT for any larger projects that would alter or effect the flow of traffic.

+Working with IDOT

-Moving forward, the Village should continue to partner with IDOT and maintain close communication to ensure appropriate maintenance of these roadways.
-This should include efforts to address traffic flow concerns and organize larger roadway projects as necessary.
+Moving forward, the Village should continue to partner with IDOT and maintain close communication to ensure appropriate maintenance and improvement of their roadways.
+This should include efforts to addresses traffic flow concerns and organize larger roadway projects as necessary.
 Coordination with adjacent municipalities that also rely on roadways under IDOT jurisdiction could help ensure the quality of these roadways.
+It is important that every appropriate effort be taken to work cooperatively with IDOT to improve the pedestrian and bicycle mobility and safety along these corridors as they run through and adjacent to River Forest.